alwaysgreenhq/alwaysgreen/docs/GITHUB_PACKAGES.md

 # Publishing to GitHub Packages

-This guide explains how to publish `nova-ci-rescue` to GitHub Packages.
+This guide explains how to publish `alwaysgreen` to GitHub Packages.

 ## Quick Start